 The Shop is run by a Management Committee, democratically elected by the shareholder Members at the Annual General Meeting on a ‘one member, one vote’ basis.

-The second AGM was held on 30 September 2019.
-Copies of the 2018/19 Report can be downloaded here and the Financial Statements here.
-For the Minutes from the first meeting held on 30 September 2018 click here.
+The fifth AGM (financial year ending 31/3/22) was held on 16 October 2022.
+Copies of the 2021/22 Report can be downloaded here and the Financial Statements here.
+For the Report from the fourth meeting held on 30 January 2022 click here.

 Becoming a Member